addavriance/MinecraftWebsocketAPI/README.md

 ## Security

 - **Change default auth key immediately**
-- Enable SSL for production: Set `enableSSL = true` and ensure proper key setup
+- Enable SSL for production: Set `enableSSL = true` and ensure proper key setup (WIP)
 - Bind to specific interface: Use `host = "127.0.0.1"` for local-only access
 - Use firewall rules to restrict port access
 - Monitor logs for unauthorized attempts